Do You Need an ITIN for Your Non-Resident Alien/Foreign Spouse If You’re “Married Filing Separately?”

 Recently, I received this question:

-“I married a Non-Resident Alien this year.
-Because she isn’t interested in filing our taxes jointly, I’ll have to file as ‘Married Filing Separately’ on my tax return.
+“I married a Non-Resident Alien this year, she is not interested in filing jointly, therefore I’ll have to file as ‘Married Filing Separately’.

-The problem is, my spouse doesn’t have an ITIN or SSN, either.
-Can I still file as Married Filing Separately even if though she doesn’t have those?
-Thanks!”
+Another issue is that my foreign spouse does not have an ITIN or SSN.
+Can I still file as Married Filing Separately ?

 The simple answer is yes—you can.
 You are not required to have an ITIN or SSN for your Non-Resident or Foreign spouse when filing as Married Filing Separately.
 In your case, all you have to do is write “NRA” where your spouse’s ITIN or SSN would normally go.